 What is the charge for your advocacy services?

 Each client has different needs and levels of involvement based on their diagnosis and personal preferences.
-I perform a complementary consultation and create a scope of services agreement that outlines all of the services recommended, the plan of action, and the associated fees.
+I perform a complementary consultation and create a scope of services agreement that outlines all of the services recommended, and the plan of action.

 Do you have regular office hours or are you on call?